UTSA vs. San Diego State Frisco Bowl NCAA Football Odds, Plays and Insights | December 21, 2021

 Over/Under Insights

-- UTSA and its opponents have combined to put up more than 49.5 points in nine of 13 games this season.
+- UTSA has combined with its opponents to score more than 49.5 points in nine of 13 games this season.

 - The combined points per game average of the two teams, 64.3, is 14.8 points above Tuesday's over/under.

-- These two squads combine to surrender 43.1 points per game, 6.4 fewer than this contest's over/under.
+- This contest's over/under is 6.4 points greater than the 43.1 these two squads combine to surrender per game this season.

 - The 44.1 PPG average total in Aztecs games this season is 5.4 points fewer than this game's over/under.